 Conclusion

-• Gather evidence: Collect relevant documents, witness statements, or any other materials that support your case.
+• Gather comprehensive evidence: Compile all pertinent documents, witness statements, expert opinions, or other materials that substantiate your claims.